 There are a lot of affordable beginner bass guitars available.
 Try your best to choose from something in the $200-$300 range.
 Once you see your kid has improved a lot, then go for a higher-end bass guitar model.

-Solid body bass guitars are the most famous and they are used in both high-end and cheap quality guitars.
+Solid-body bass guitars are the most famous and they are used in both high-end and cheap quality guitars.
 In high-end expensive models, they are made of maple, swamp ash, mahogany, and alder woods.
 These woods are highly durable and deliver good vibration.
 In cheaper models, they are made of softer woods, or laminated woodpiles or pressed woods.
-There are even some bass guitars which are made of plastic solid-body.
+There are even some bass guitars that are made of plastic solid-body.

 On the other hand, hollow body basses are like acoustic guitars but they use the exact magnetic pickups as solid bodies.
 Hollow body basses are mostly used by folk or jazz players.
 In other words, hollow body basses are for quieter music that requires a little acoustic tone.
 Compared to the solid body, hollow body basses are lightweight.